Siddhesh25082001/Mane-Meet/README.md

 ```

 ### Pre-requisites
-- NodeJs - You can download it from [here](https://nodejs.org/en/download/)
+- NodeJs

-Verify the installatio by checking the version
+Verify the installation by checking the version
 ```
 node -v
 npm -v